-Namibia has good coverage of tracer MNCH interventions, including DPT3 and skilled birth attendants and postnatal care.
+Namibia has good coverage of the tracer MNCH intervention skilled birth attendants, and has recently increased coverage in ART coverage in the total population.
 The country has enhanced tracking and accountability mechanisms with the development of a Reproductive, Maternal, Newborn, Child and Adolescent Health Scorecard.